elhamdullah/task3_calculator/README.md

 ## Geting Start
 ### Prerequisites:
-- Your computer must be running Windows 11, build 22000 or newer.
+- Your computer must be running Windows 11, or newer.
 - you must install visual studio code
 - install SDK for dart and flutter